Import the following libraries

 To perform zonal statistics, first we need to create a polygon.

-# We'll start with an AOI over Chicago.
+# We'll start with an AOI over Chicago, US.
 Give it a name for use later

 aoi_name = "Chicago, USA"